 Wondering how long does a crush last and whether there is anything you can do to make that feeling go away?
 Well, you’re not alone.
 In high school, I had a massive crush on a boy from my class.
 He wasn’t the most handsome or the most popular boy in school.
 But he was gentle, kind and compassionate, and something about him just tugged at my heartstrings so powerfully.

 I was consumed by fantasies about what it’d be like if I told him how I felt.
 Would he say he felt the same way about me too?
 Would we seal our confessions with a kiss?
 What would that feel like?
 Since we were also pretty good friends, we’d spend a lot of time hanging out together.
 And I’d savor the moments and relive them in my head, over and over again.

 This went on for two years.
 As the final exams for Grade 12 drew near, I began to panic as I was having a hard time concentrating on anything other than that gorgeous boy.
+I needed to know how to lose feelings for a crush as this was consuming me entirely.
 “How long does a crush last?”, I wondered frantically, as I tried to bury myself in my books but to no avail.

 Then, I spoke to my English teacher, who hooked me up with the school counselor to help me work through my feelings.
 The counselor helped me understand how to get over a crush.
 All these years later, I’m here to share the insights that helped me to not only stop crushing on a friend in high school, but also deal with other crushes along the way (including the ones I developed while being in committed relationships).